Lyr-7D1h/lssg/README.md

 ```

 > [!NOTE]
-> Any links from the input markdown file to other markdown files have to be contained within the parent folder of your input markdown file
+> Any local links from the input markdown file to other markdown files have to be contained within the parent folder of your input markdown file

 ## LMarkdown (Lyr's Markdown)